Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/features-and-requirements.md

 ### Features

 #### 1. Ask and Answer System

-- User are able to ask and get answer relating to Bioinformatic topics from the Chatbot.
+- The system can allow users to ask and receive answers related to Bioinformatics topics from the chatbot.
-- User are expected to receive tutorials related to quesion being asked (tutorials will be provied by admin).
+- The system can provide tutorials related to the question being asked, as provided by the admin.
-- User will be able to know if the question is not clear from "I don't know" response from Chatbot
+- The system can indicate when a question is unclear by responding with "I don't know."

 #### 2. Chat History
-- Chat history will enhancing answer for all questions.
+- The system can enhance answers by utilizing chat history.
-- Users can view every messages in current session.
+- The system can allow users to view all messages in the current session.
-- *User will lose all of the messages in current session if being disconnected from the chat or User decided to close the chat*.
+- The system can clear all messages from the current session if the user disconnects or closes the chat.

 #### 3. Edit Query / Resend
-- Users can modify and resend a previous message instead of typing it again.
+- The system can allow users to modify and resend a previous message instead of typing it again.
-- User are able to edit button next to each sent message.
+- The system can provide an edit button next to each sent message.
-- User are allow to do inline editing and resending of the modified query.
+- The system can allow inline editing and resending of modified queries.
-- Chatbot will be able to maintain conversation context after editing a message.
+- The system can maintain conversation context after a message is edited.

 #### 4. Download Chat
-- Users can download their chat history for future reference.
+- The system can allow users to download their chat history for future reference.

-- Provide an option to download the chat in TXT, PDF, or CSV format.
+- The system can provide options to download chat history in TXT, PDF, or CSV format.
-- Format conversations neatly with timestamps.
+- The system can format conversations neatly with timestamps.
-- Ensure proper encoding and file naming conventions.
+- The system can ensure proper encoding and file naming conventions.

+#### 5. Document Upload
+- The system can allow authorized users to upload new documents.
+- The system can ensure that uploaded documents are properly stored.
+- The system can validate file format before accepting uploads.

 ## Non-Functional Requirements

 #### 1. Availability & Reliability
-- Application will be free for all user
+- The system can be free for all users.

 #### 2. Performance
-- The chat box should load messages instantly without noticeable delay.
+- The system can load messages instantly without noticeable delay.

 #### 3. Scalability

-- Ensure cloud or database scaling for large user bases.
+- The system can ensure cloud or database scaling to support a large user base.

 #### 4. Maintanability
-- Use modular and well-documented code for easy updates.
+- The system can use modular and well-documented code for easy updates.
-- Ensure backward compatibility when upgrading features.
+- The system can ensure backward compatibility when upgrading features.

 #### 5. Usability
-- Ensure mobile/ website -friendly and responsive design.
+- The system can provide a mobile-friendly and responsive design.
-- Provide accessibility features such as screen reader compatibility.
+- The system can offer accessibility features such as screen reader compatibility.